kilpkonn/msc-thesis/main.typ

   image("fig/time.png", width: 90%),
   caption: [
     Execution time of the algorithm is linear in the search depth.
-    Slope = 7.6, standard deviation = 6.7ms
+    $"Slope" = 7.6"ms"/"depth"$, standard deviation = 6.7ms
   ],
 ) <term-search-depth-time>
 We can see that increasing the search depth over two can actually have somewhat negative effects.
 The search will take longer and there will be more terms.
-More terms, often means more irrelevant suggestions.
+More terms often means more irrelevant suggestions.
-By examining the fraction of holes filled and holes filled with syntactic match we see that both have reached a plateau at depth 2.
+By examining the fraction of holes filled and holes filled with syntactic matches we see that both have reached a plateau at depth 2.
 From that we conclude that we are mostly increasing the amount of irrelevant suggestions.
-This can be also seen in @term-search-depth-accuracy where the fraction of holes filled has stalled after 2nd iteration, but time keeps increasing linearly in @term-search-depth-time.
+This can be also seen in @term-search-depth-accuracy where the fraction of holes filled has stalled after the 2nd iteration, but execution time keeps increasing linearly in @term-search-depth-time.

 #figure(
   placement: auto,